 The living mission of the Center for Ethnic Student Affairs (CESA) is to provide support to students of color at the University of Utah.
 While primarily serving the needs of African American, American Indian, Asian American, Latina-Latino, and Pacific Islander students, CESA promotes an environment of acceptance that honors all forms of diversity.
-The center is committed to providing programming that assists students in navigating cultural, economic, social, and institutional barriers in order to achieve academic excellence. http://diversity.utah.edu/students/cesa.
+The center is committed to providing programming that assists students in navigating cultural, economic, social, and institutional barriers in order to achieve academic excellence. http://diversity.utah.edu/students/cesa (Links to an external site.).